BabylonJS/Documentation/content/setup/frameworkPackages/es6Support.md

 This will install babylonjs' javascript files and will also include a TypeScript declaration file.

-To include the whole Babylon in a javascript or typescript file, use:
+To include the whole of Babylon in a javascript or typescript file, use:

 ```javascript
 import * as BABYLON from "@babylonjs/core/Legacy/legacy";